freeCodeCamp/camper-gitter-bot/README.md

 # Wiki Content
-The wiki content is pulled in from FCC's wiki using a git submodule But then we just copy it and commit it back to the main app as submodules are nasty to deal with on production servers.
+The wiki content is pulled in from FCC's wiki using a git submodule.
+But then we just copy it and commit it back to the main app as submodules are nasty to deal with on production servers.

     bin/wiki-update.sh

 # System Overview